PriyankaSagam/pokemon-db/README.md

 You will have to set up your jsx file

 Start with your html boilerplate code
-Add an <h1>that describes this page, i.e. 'See All The Pokemon!'
+Add an h1 tag that describes this page, i.e. 'See All The Pokemon!'
 Try adding some inline styles:
 We can add inline CSS, which are specified as attributes and are passed to the elements.
 These are specified as an object with a key as camelCased style name & value being the actual style value (and not as a string).